nadalsol/css-best-practices-refactoring-kata/README.md

 (\*) Just write plain CSS within the existing `.scss` files and the code should work 😉

-## Important!
+## Keep in mind

 - This is a refactoring Kata so please **focus on improving the CSS code**, not the UI _look&feel_.

 ## Kata Install and Setup

-1. Clone GitHub repo: `git clone git@github.com:nadalsol/css-best-practices-refactoring-kata`.
+1. Clone GitHub repo: `git clone git@github.com:nadalsol/css-best-practices-refactoring-kata`
-2. Jump into project's directory: `cd css-best-practices-refactoring-kata`.
+2. Jump into project's directory: `cd css-best-practices-refactoring-kata`
-3. Start the Hugo server (with drafts enabled): `npm start` (which launches `hugo server -D`).
+3. Start the Hugo server (with drafts enabled): `npm start` (which launches `hugo server -D`)
 4. Navigate to http://localhost:1313/

 ## Kata Resources